Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 - OneWire - used for low-level access to the temperature probe.
 - DallasTemperature - intermediate level interfacing to the temperature probe

+## Revision Notes

+### Release 2.0

+First version by Tigra Astronomy.
+Implements almost all of the commands from release 1.0 but with completely re-written firmware.

+### Release 2.1

+Added the `ER` command (Read force-sensitive resistor value).
+This command was actually implemented in the previous version but not wired into the command processor, so there was no way to invoke it.

   [tigra]:   http://tigra-astronomy.com        "Tigra Astronomy"
   [gtd]:     http://www.geminitelescope.com/   "Gemini Telescope Design"